THE SHAMA

 densely freckled with rich brown, thickly

-mingled with dull purplish.
+with dull purplish.

 Cage-life